goldsword27/goldsword27/README.md

 # Hi, I'm Mehmet 👋

-🚀 Senior year Mobile Technologies student at Trakya University.
- Passionate about Internet of Things, Deep Learning and cross-platform app development.
+🚀 Passionate about Internet of Things, Deep Learning and cross-platform app development.
    Currently learning new technologies and building exciting projects to expand my skills.

 ---